HenryMarshall/todo-yml/README.md

 which makes the syntax quite clear.
 Alternatively, check out the [official yaml docs](http://yaml.org/spec/1.2/spec.html) on their site.

-One easy error to make is that, a list can contain sub lists **or** todos, but not both.
+One easy error to make is that a list can contain sub lists **or** todos, but not both.
 The following is **invalid** YAML, because `PVC pipe` is a todo, but `Painting` is a list: